openeuler-mirror/kernel/Documentation/dev-tools/kfence.rst

    The KUnit test suite is very likely to fail when using a deferrable timer since it currently causes very unpredictable sample intervals.

-The KFENCE memory pool is of fixed size, and if the pool is exhausted, no further KFENCE allocations occur.
+If ``CONFIG_KFENCE_DYNAMIC_OBJECTS`` is disabled, the KFENCE memory pool is of fixed size, and if the pool is exhausted, no further KFENCE allocations occur.
 With ``CONFIG_KFENCE_NUM_OBJECTS`` (default 255), the number of available guarded objects can be controlled.
 Each object requires 2 pages, one for the object itself and the other one used as a guard page; object pages are interleaved with guard pages, and every object page is therefore surrounded by two guard pages.

+If ``CONFIG_KFENCE_DYNAMIC_OBJECTS`` is enabled, the KFENCE memory pool size could be set via the kernel boot parameter ``kfence.num_objects``.
+Note, the performance will degrade due to additional instructions(eg, load) added to the fast path of the memory allocation.

 The total memory dedicated to the KFENCE memory pool can be computed as::